Lipedema, a Serious Disease You Should Know About

 Unlike cellulitis or “love handles”, it can even reach as far as the calves and the ankles.
 It comes with intense pain.

 Sufferers of this disease feel the impact of the aesthetic problem and the psychological implications it causes.
-Suddenly and without clear cause, they see the size of their hips and legs increase so much that it limits their mobility.
+Suddenly, and without a clear cause, they see the size of their hips and legs increase so much that it limits their mobility.

-Lipedema is not so common in men, but in the few known cases it causes striking swelling around the face.
+Lipedema is not so common in men, but in the few known cases, it tends to cause noticeable swelling around the face.

-It is worth pointing out that this is not a simple problem of obesity.
+It should be mentioned that this isn’t the same as obesity.
 With this disease, the diet and lifestyle habits of the patient have nothing to do with the excessive accumulation of fat.

 This is a genetic disease that also causes physical suffering.

-Today on our blog we want to talk about it to give visibility to all those who suffer from it.
+Today we want to talk about it in the hops of giving more visibility to all those who suffer from it.

 Life with lipedema, a daily challenge